 If the statement above is indeed our purpose, then our mission should be clearly stated.

-The statement proposed by Rabbi Dennis resonated for all.
+The Mission statement proposed by Rabbi Dennis resonated for all.

 The restored Temple will become integral to our neighborhood and city as a place to remember, learn, educate, connect, convene, host, and welcome, serving as an inclusive center and model of inspired citizenship to our diverse Indianapolis community

-We need to discuss this and agree if this is indeed our Mission
+We need to discuss this and agree if this is indeed our Mission.

 Vision

-Our Vision is what we want to focus on.
-Our Vision today may change over time as we constantly seek to stay relevant to the communities we serve, or as we strive to set goals with other partners over time.
-Inherent to our vision, we must always keep in mind to deliver on the promise of our mission and always strive to be sustainable through, not only a constant stream of revenue, but also through innovation, relevancy, and reading the pulse of our communities.
+Our Vision is what we will focus on.
+Our Vision today may change as we constantly seek to stay relevant to the communities we serve, or as we strive to set goals with other partners over time.
+Inherent to our vision, we must always keep in mind to deliver on the promise of our mission and always strive to be sustainable through not only a constant stream of revenue, but also through innovation, relevancy, and continuously reading the pulse of our communities.

-We need to reach a consensus of what our Vision for the building is today moving forward.
+We need to reach a consensus of what our Vision for the building is today.
 A number of points have been made:

+Stabilize the Temple building in order to arrest ongoing decay and blighting influence in the neighborhood and remove non-historic additions to reveal the elegant and stately historic architecture so that majestic spaces may inspire future thinking.

-Restore the Temple to honor its history, the stories within, working with like-minded institutions to remember, learn and educate
+Restore the Temple to honor its history, the stories within, working with like-minded institutions to remember, learn and educate.

 Create a home base to form a new collaborative platform for our communities and faith based institutions to connect, welcome, convene and include.

-Stabilize the Temple building in order to arrest ongoing decay and blighting influence in the neighborhood and remove non-historic additions to reveal the elegant and stately historic architecture so that majestic spaces may inspire future thinking.

-Values

-The core values that have consistently emerged in all discussion so far have been stated using the following words and phrases

-Honoring our diverse cultural heritage

-Build strong neighborhoods

-Create a unity of purpose through diversity

-Make our past memories relevant today

-There may be more Values for us to consider

 Plan of Action – Outreach

-Presently, we must work alongside the various communities we hope to engage and serve in order to refine and develop a shared vision that resonates with residents, citywide stakeholders, potential partners, and funder alike.
-In essence this goal would be our outreach strategy as we finalize our Mission, our Vision, and our Values.
+Presently, we must work alongside the various communities we hope to engage and serve in order to refine and develop a shared vision that resonates with residents, citywide stakeholders, potential partners, and funder alike. .
+Communities include:

+Mapleton-Fall Creek neighborhood

+Indianapolis Jewish community

+anchor institutions – eds, meds, arts & culture

+Mid-North churches

+other communities??? does this cover the intended geographic reach of our project???

 The following is an expansion of this thought as expressed by Tyson: